-To discover what size tank to get your bearded dragon at any age, just keep reading!
+To discover the best bearded dragon tank size at any age, just keep reading!
 Or feel free to use the quick navigation below to be taken to a specific topic.

-Baby bearded dragons will do best in tanks no smaller than 20 gallons (30 inches long X 13 inches wide X 12 inches deep) and ideally 40 gallon (48 inches long X 12 inches wide X 14 inches deep).
+Baby bearded dragons will do best in tanks no smaller than 20 gallons and ideally 40 gallons (36 inches long X 18 inches wide X 18 inches deep).

-Young adults and adults should have at minimum a tank of 55 gallons (48 inches long X 13 inches wide X 20 inches deep), but ideally 75 gallons (48 inches long X 18 inches wide X 20 inches deep).
+Young adults and adults should have at minimum a tank of 55 gallons, but ideally 75 gallons.

-Large dragons over 20 inches will do best in tanks at 75 gallons, but should really be given a tank of 120 gallons (48 inches long X 24 inches wide X 24 inches deep), as this will really allow for them to roam around and get their exercise.
+Large dragons over 20 inches will do best in tanks at 75 gallons, but should really be given a tank of 120 gallons, as this will really allow for them to roam around and get their exercise.

 For exceptionally large dragons, it is really doing them a disservice to be in anything less than 120 gallons, unless you plan on giving them hours of supervised play time outside of their tank every single day!